Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Bring-your-own-Notifications.md

 A. ***Use your own AGs with the AMBA APR***:

-- Does not deploy the AMBA SH AG
+- Does not deploy the AMBA SH AG.
-- Deploys the AMBA APR with the customer's AGs
+- Deploys the AMBA APR with the customer's AGs.
-- Deploys SH alerts pointing to the customer's AGs
+- Deploys SH alerts pointing to the customer's AGs.

 Example parameter file for this scenario: